 These grants support the creative life of Emeryville.
-The Program expands public access to visual and supportive arts in our community by supporting the work of the individual artist or organizations.
+The Program expands public access to literary, video and film, culinary, historic, and performing arts and events in our community by supporting the work of the individual artist or organizations.

 The City welcomes applications from a variety of nonprofit organizations or individuals or organizations that obtain a fiscal agent sponsor.
 Previous grants have been awarded to community service providers and groups that are associated with arts, youth, seniors, and special event programs.

-The City of Emeryville encourages these organizations or individuals to apply for grants up to $10,000 before February 28, 2018.
+The City of Emeryville encourages these organizations or individuals to apply for grants up to $10,000.

-For more information and to discuss the project and confirm eligibility call Pedro Jimenez, Community Service Director, at 510-450-7813.
+For more information and to discuss the project and confirm eligibility call Rebecca Sermeno, Community Service Director, at 510-596-4314.